coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 Maps are awesome.
 A good map implementation reacts to user's current context and provides relevant information.
 Since maps are great at visualizing relevance, the Coveo for Sitecore product team decided to experiment with that concept.
 While exploring the concept, several use cases related to customer requests have emerged.
 This article will serve as a guide for these specific cases while remaining primarily focused on geospatial research.

+Before we start, you can refer to the code [here](https://github.com/davaucl/CoveoMap), and have a look at the live map [here](https://coveo-map.herokuapp.com/)

 ## On The Menu
 - Geospatial Search
 - Persistent Queries